UCMJ Article 87b

 Understanding Article 89 (Disrespect Toward Superior Commissioned Officer; Assault of Superior Commissioned Officer) of the UCMJ

 Article 89 (Assault of Superior Commissioned Officer) may be applicable if the accused was aware the individual was a superior commissioned officer and had intentional physical contact with the officer.
-The physical contact may have been attempted, but not executed, if the accused brandished a weapon (or an object that may be used as a weapon) in a threatening manner, or physically attempted any form of violence against the officer.
+The physical contact may have been attempted but not executed if the accused brandished a weapon (or an object that may be used as a weapon) in a threatening manner or physically attempted any form of violence against the officer.

 Maximum Possible Punishment for Violations of Article 89